 - Results-Oriented: Balancing the need for immediate results without sacrificing long-term quality.

-- Ambition: Achieving clarity on your overall direction in your life and career and setting goals that challenge you as a person.
+- Ambition: Achieving clarity on your overall direction in life and career and setting challenging goals.

 - Persistence: Staying on track to fulfill your goals while knowing when to change direction.

 - Consistency: Remaining committed to situations that support your primary responsibilities and commitments.